IEC 60904-9:2020 Standard for Solar Simulators

 G2V Optics Sunbrick and Pico Class AAA LED Solar Simulators

-Let’s take a look at the base Pico (PICO-LMN-DIR) and the base Sunbrick (SBRK-LMN-DIR) that cover the 400 nm to 1100 nm range and see how they compare to the rest.
+Let’s examine the base Pico (PICO-LMN-DIR) and the base Sunbrick (SBRK-LMN-DIR), which cover the 400 nm to 1100 nm range, and see how they compare to the rest.

 G2V Optics Sunbrick SBRK-LMN-DIR Class AAA LED Solar Simulator